 - Conduct himself or herself, and require other persons on the premises with his or her consent to conduct themselves, in a manner that does not unreasonably disturb the tenant’s neighbors or constitute a breach of the peace.

-If the Tenant cures any of the above violations within 7 Days, the Landlord cannot proceed with the Eviction.
+If they cure any of the above violations, the Landlord cannot proceed.

 - Not destroy, deface, damage, impair, or remove any part of the premises or property therein belonging to the landlord nor permit any person to do so